fivethirtyeight/ap-election-loader/README.md

 ## Replays

-The AP conducts tests of their live results reporting in the weeks leading up to an election.
+The AP conducts tests of its live results reporting in the weeks leading up to an election.
 With the `record` and `replay` parameters, you can record these tests and replay them at a later time, which is useful for development.
-Recordings are stored on s3, making them accessible to all developers.
+Recordings are stored on s3, which means you can make them accessible to other developers.

-To record and replay an election test, first create an `s3.yml` config file from the example file provided, and fill in your account information.
+To record and replay an election test, first create an `s3.yml` config file from the example file provided and fill in your account information.

 Start recording an AP test before it begins, and stop it after the test is over: